 In some cases, the repairs might be for free, depending on the extent of the damage.
 However, there may be a slight waiting period, but it's always handy to check!

-To fix up your suit, you'll need to purchase the correct kit; this will include:
+To fix up your suit, you'll need to purchase the correct kit, including:

-When searching for wetsuit glue, you will find a number of brands and products out there, so make sure to check which glue will work best for your specific suit.
+- Wetsuit glue: Standard glue can't be used; if anything, it can further damage your wetsuit.
+Instead, you will need to invest in a specific wetsuit adhesive.
+When searching for wetsuit glue, you will find several brands and products out there, so make sure to check which glue will work best for your specific suit.

 Before applying the glue, it's always best to check the manufacturer's instructions.
 Although we offer a general guide below, applications may vary from one type of glue to another.